robbtraister/fusion/documentation/bundle/components/layouts.md

 ## Definitions

-In fusion, layouts can be defined in many ways, each of which requires some way of identifying the individual sections.
+In fusion, layouts can be defined in many ways, each of which requires some way of identifying the individual sections for the admin UI.

 ### Layout Component